-Before you start researching for an assignment it is a good idea to plan out your search strategy.
+Before you start researching for an assessment it is a good idea to plan out your search strategy.
 Use this downloadable search planner to get started.

 To increase your search results you can apply some of the strategies outlined below: